Dr. Robert F. Mullen

 What is exciting is that we can dramatically accelerate the brain’s adaptability to new learning by deliberately compelling it to reconfigure and repattern its neural circuitry, proactively transforming our thoughts, behaviors, and perspectives, creating healthy new mindsets, skills, and abilities.

-The importance of DRNI or deliberate, repetitive, neural information cannot be overstated: It empowers us to proactively transform our thoughts, behaviors, and perspectives, creating healthy new mindsets, skills, and abilities.
-DRNI facilitates our capacity to compel proactive neuroplasticity – to personally manipulate and control our emotional wellbeing and quality of life.
+The importance of DRNI or the deliberate, repetitive, neural information of positive personal affirmations cannot be overstated: DRNI facilitates our capacity to compel proactive neuroplasticity – to personally manipulate and control our emotional wellbeing and quality of life.

 The Trajectory of Neural Information